crux-eval/eval-arena/README.md

 # [Eval Arena](https://crux-eval.github.io/eval-arena)

 For evaluating methods or developing models, we want to know if the gains are real or noise, and how much we can trust each evaluation benchmark.
-In this work we match up thousands of model pairs from >200K example level evaluations on several code generation benchmarks:
+In this work we match up thousands of model pairs from >200K example level results on several code generation benchmarks:
 <ul>
       <li><a href="https://evalplus.github.io/">EvalPlus versions of MBPP/+, HumanEval/+</a> </li>
       <li><a href="https://livecodebench.github.io/leaderboard.html">LiveCodeBench</a></li>